openlust/LUST-motion/docs/API.md

 ### StrokeEngine Streaming _write-only_

 Instead of pattern the motion commands can be provided via this streaming interface, too.
 Messages are queued up with a queue length of 5.
 Writing to a full queue will result in the message being discarded.
 An empty queue will stop the motion.
-Changing `go` or `pattern` will erase the queue.
+Changing `go` or `pattern` in the [Control API](#strokeengine-control) will erase the queue.
 That way streaming always starts with a fresh queue.
 This service is write only.
 Changes won't propagate to other clients and a GET request will return an empty JSON.

 > Defined in `StrokeEngineStreamingService.h`